port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 	--set integration.config.sonarOrganizationId="string"
 ```

-## Ingesting Sonarqube objects
+## Ingesting SonarQube objects

-The Sonarqube integration uses a YAML configuration to describe the process of loading data into the developer portal.
+The SonarQube integration uses a YAML configuration to describe the process of loading data into the developer portal.

-Here is an example snippet from the config which demonstrates the process for getting `project` data from Sonarqube:
+Here is an example snippet from the config which demonstrates the process for getting `project` data from SonarQube:

 ```yaml showLineNumbers
 resources: